cypress-io/cypress/cypress/v1.0/documentation/1-Commands/46-type.md

 # Options Usage

-Force a click to happen prior to type
+## Force a click to happen prior to type

+Type issues a [`click`](https://on.cypress.io/api/click) prior to typing (if the element isn't currently focused).
+Because of this, sometimes it is useful to force the click to happen.
+Forcing a click disables error checking prior to the click.

 ```javascript
 // this will disable the built-in logic for ensuring